top of page

-It has taken some time, but I am now ready to share with you that my amazing husband, Bob Rose, went to be with Jesus on October 20, 2020.
+It has taken some weeks, but I am now ready to share with you that my amazing husband, Bob Rose, went to be with Jesus on October 20, 2020.
 This has changed my life in so many ways that it feels like I will forever be finding my footing again.
 One of the early things I heard myself say over and over again is, “You marry someone, because you can’t imagine your life without them.
 Then, when you have to really do life without them, it’s unimaginable.”

 Because I am learning so much more about grief, I am taking a break from the School Counseling focus in the blog to focus my attention on helping others in grief as well as providing information for counselors helping others in grief.
 First, we will begin with telling the story of that amazing man.